 - you currently live in a high income tax state and anticipate moving to a lower income tax state

 In other words, take those losses when they are worth the most to you as a deduction!

 - you’re in a lower tax bracket than normal (i.e. a low commissions, no bonus, high deductions, etc.)

-- you anticipate that in the coming years you’ll be in a higher tax bracket (e.g. due to a higher education, more experience, higher paying job)
+- you anticipate that in the coming years you’ll be in a higher tax bracket (e.g. due to a higher education, more experience, higher paying job, etc.)

 - your company stock is performing better than average, and you don’t anticipate that changing in the near term